15 Crawlability Problems & How to Fix Them

 10. Redirect Loops

-A redirect loop is when one page redirects to another, which then redirects back to the original page.
-And forms a continuous loop.
+A redirect loop occurs when one page redirects to another page, which then redirects back to the original page, creating a continuous loop.

 "What is a redirect loop" infographic

-Redirect loops prevent search engine bots from reaching a final destination by trapping them in an endless cycle of redirects between two (or more) pages.
-Which wastes crucial crawl budget time that could be spent on important pages.
+Redirect loops prevent search engine bots from reaching the final destination because they become trapped in an endless cycle of redirects between two or more pages, wasting valuable crawl budget time that could be spent on important pages.

-Solve this by identifying and fixing redirect loops on your site with the Site Audit tool.
+To identify and fix redirect loops on your site, use the Site Audit tool.

 “Issues” tab with “redirect” search

-The tool will display redirect loops.
-And offer advice on how to address them when you click “Why and how to fix it.”
+The tool will display any redirect loops and offer advice on how to address them when you click on "Why and how to fix it."

 results show redirect loops with advice on how to fix them